By Marcin Wojtyczka

 Predicting breaking waves

 Predicting dangerous breaking waves is complex.
 The best information that most sailors will have to rely on is the weather report.
-The wave height and the wave length (or wave period) are the two pieces of critical information.
+The wave height and the wavelength (or wave period) are the two pieces of critical information.
 Once you know them, you can determine whether the waves will have the potential to be breaking or not.

 A wave will break, or collapse, depending on the wave’s steepness.
 The base of the wave (the wave’s length) can only support a wave of a certain height.
-If it exceeds that height, the wave becomes too steep and it collapses and breaks forward.
+If it exceeds that height, the wave becomes too steep, and it collapses and breaks forward.
 This is called the wave’s breaking point.

-- Rule 1: If a wave length is 7 times or less than the wave height, then the wave may break.
+- Rule 1: If a wavelength is 7 times or less than the wave height, then the wave may break.

 - Rule 2: When the water depth is approximately 1.3 times the wave height, the wave may break.